amnatahir06/data_cleaning_eda/README.md

 # Data Collection, Cleaning & Exploratory Data Analysis (EDA)
+“EDA is the process of exploring a dataset to understand its structure, quality, patterns, outliers, and relationships, so we can make correct decisions before modeling or reporting.”
 ## Project Overview
 This project demonstrates a complete beginner-friendly workflow in Python (Pandas) for:
 1) Collecting a dataset (CSV)